micro-FPGA/FTDI-Tools/docs/index.rst

 * all Digilent JTAG adapters

-List of JTAG software that can use empty EEPROM
+List of JTAG software that can be used with empty EEPROM

 * Lattice Diamond Programmer
 * Gowin Programmer